 If you’re headaches fit into any of the above categories, it is well worth the effort to chat to your doctor about it to not only manage the headaches, but ensure there isn’t a deeper issue that needs addressing.

-What sort of headaches might you experience?
+Some types of headaches might you experience

 The most common of all headaches is a tension related headache.
 In most cases, they aren’t too bad, and don’t occur that often.
 But some people do get severe tension headaches, and can have them multiple times a week.